 LEDs General Purpose [0:7], which connects to the LED hardware on the ZedBoard.

 1. In the Set Target > Set Target Interface task, choose

 AXI4-Lite for Blink_frequency, Blink_direction, and Read_back.

 LEDs General Purpose [0:7] for LED.

-3. Create the reference design project which includes JTAG MATLAB as AXI Master.
+3. Create the reference design project, which includes JTAG AXI Manager.

 To create the project, right-click the Create Project task and select Run to Selected Task.

 In the Vivado project, you can see the JTAG AXI Manager IP inserted in the reference design.
 If the target frequency in the Set Target Frequency task is less than or equal to 100 MHz, the software uses this reference design and the JTAG AXI Manager IP is driven by the DUT clock.